-11.12 Significant Recent Trends
+12.12 Significant Recent Trends

-The offshore drilling market has since 2014 experienced a severe market downturn with materially reduction in demand.
+The offshore drilling market has since 2014 experienced a severe market downturn with a material reduction in demand.
 A reduction in the oil price from more than USD 100 in 2013 to below USD 30 in Q1 2016 resulted in a significant reduction in exploration and development spending from oil companies with reduced demand for offshore drilling services as a result.
 Demand for offshore drilling rigs went from 681 in 2014 to 473 in 2016 with overall industry utilization dropping from 80% to 56%.
 All new tenders coming out have been fiercely competitive and day rates have experienced a similar drop.

-In Q2 2017 the overall utilization for the world's drilling floaters was reported to be 53%, marking the first uptick in utilization since Q3 2013.
-This trend continued into Q3 2017 with several long term charters being awarded to various offshore drilling companies in major offshore basins globally, and it is expected that this trend will continue also in Q4 2017.
-The day rates remain, however, at a depressed level with earnings barely covering operational cost in many circumstances.
-With a continued improvement in global fleet utilization day rates are expected to eventually increase from today's unsustainable low levels, but the timing of any such upswing in day rates is uncertain.
+In Q4 2017 the overall utilization for the world's drilling floaters was reported to be 73.1%, marking the first uptick in utilization since Q3 2013.
+This trend has continued into Q1 2018 with several long term charters being awarded to various offshore drilling companies in major offshore basins globally.
+The overall utilization for the world's drilling floaters was reported to be 74.5% in Q1 2018, improving by close to 1.4 percentage points.
+The day rates remain however at a depressed level with earnings barely covering operational cost in many circumstances.
+With a continued improvement in global fleet utilization day rates are expected to eventually increase from today's unsustainable low levels.

 The Group has no rigs in operations but is actively bidding in tenders for start-up in 2019 and onwards.
-The competition continues to be fierce, but the harsh environment market has experienced an uptick in tender activity, contract awards and day rates levels for modern rigs recently.
-Several contracts have been awarded at day rates believed to at an increased margin compared to operational cost of the rig, indicating a gradual recovery for the harsh environment drilling fleet.
+The competition continues to be fierce, but the harsh environment market has experienced an uptick in tender activity, contract awards and day rate levels for modern rigs recently.
+Several contracts have been awarded at day rates believed to be at an increased margin compared to operational cost of the rig, indicating a gradual recovery for the harsh environment drilling fleet.

-12. THE BOARD OF DIRECTORS, EXECUTIVE MANAGEMENT AND EMPLOYEES
+13. THE BOARD OF DIRECTORS, EXECUTIVE MANAGEMENT AND EMPLOYEES